WithPrecedent/naru/README.md

 *naru (Japanese) なる: to become; to change; to attain*

-`naru` gives you tools to modify and transfrom Python data using a universal, intuitive syntax.
+`naru` gives you tools to modify and transfrom Python objects using a universal, intuitive syntax.

 ## Why use naru?